sarvy25/TimeSeries_ELoad_Weather/README.md

 <a name="topic"> </a>
 ### Topic of proposal:
-<font color="blue"> Prediction of the future electricity load based on the temporal patterns (time series analysis) and available weather features. </font>
+Prediction of the future electricity load and price based on the available weather features using temporal patterns (time series analysis).
 <a name="introduction"> </a>
 ## Introduction